Module 6.3: Security Assessments

 - Incident Response: Procedures are documented and evidence preservation is established.

-kube-huntercan reach the kubelet API from inside a pod.
-The kubelet has anonymous auth disabled and uses webhook authorization.
+Pause and predict: a penetration test finds that kube-hunter can reach the kubelet API from inside a pod.
+The kubelet has anonymous authentication disabled and uses webhook authorization.
 Is this still a finding, or has the defense worked as intended?
-(Hint: It is still a finding.
-The defense is working (authentication blocked unauthorized access), but the exposure still exists.
-The principle of least privilege says pods shouldn’t reach infrastructure APIs they don’t need.)
+It is still a finding, but the finding should be written carefully.
+The defense blocked unauthorized access, which is good evidence.
+The exposure still violates least privilege because ordinary workloads do not need to reach node management APIs, and a future credential leak or kubelet bug would have a shorter path to impact.

 - Likelihood Factors: Threat actor motivation, attack complexity, existing controls, exposure level.